SCHENGEN VISAS AND ENTRY REGULATIONS

 - The period for decision might be extended for up to 45 calendar days

 a) the application has been lodged no more than six months and not less than 15 days before the start of the intended visit;

 b) the visa applicant presents a legibly filled out, signed application form.
-The application form may be acquired free of charge at the consulates or downloaded from the website of the Hungarian Ministry of Foreign Affairs.
+The application form may be acquired free of charge at the consulates or downloaded from the website of the Hungarian Ministry of Foreign Affairs and Trade.

 c) the applicant shall present a valid travel document satisfying the following criteria: